 In celebration of the 100th anniversary of Grand Central Terminal, we will be exploring all aspects of the terminal, from its most famous attributes to its hidden treasures.
 This article is the second installment in a 3 part series on the secrets of Grand Central.
-Yesterday we showed you Part 1.
-Check back tomorrow for Part 3.
+Yesterday we showed you Part 1, and here’s Part III.

 The statue “Transportation”, alternatively “The Glory of Commerce” adorns the front of Grand Central facing south.
 On the left sits Hercules, representing physical strength; on the right, Minerva, goddess of wisdom and protectress of cities; featured at the center is Mercury, god of travel and commerce.
 This sculptural grouping was considered the largest of its kind when it was built in 1914.
 Made of the same Bedford limestone façade as the Terminal, it is 48 feet high and weighs 1500 tons.
 Underneath Mercury is the world’s largest example of Tiffany glass, at 14 feet in diameter.